department-of-veterans-affairs/caseflow/reports/sql_queries/README.md

 For Rake tasks, arguments are passed in using brackets -- see [How To Use Arguments In a Rake Task](https://thoughtbot.com/blog/how-to-use-arguments-in-a-rake-task).

-## Background
+## Details

-See code comments in lib/tasks/sql.rake for more detail.
+See code comments in `lib/tasks/sql.rake` for more detail.
 RSpec file `spec/lib/tasks/sql_spec.rb` also validates all the queries in this directory against data in the `test` database.
 This ensures the *.sql files are syntactically ready for use in query result validation.